mstksg/inCode/copy/entries/five-point-haskell-1.md

 Convenient and effective...as long as you never accidentally use a `SiteId` as an `AppId` or vice versa.
 And this is a very easy delusion to take, if you don't believe in total depravity.
-However...sooner or later (maybe in a week, maybe in a year, maybe after you onboard that new team member)...and someone is going to accidentally pass a site id where an app id is expected.
+However...sooner or later (maybe in a week, maybe in a year, maybe after you onboard that new team member)...someone is going to accidentally pass a site ID where an app ID is expected.

 ```haskell
 main :: IO ()